dimvizOpen the tool

 Generate the assets

-Export a hero render, a dimensioned drawing and a spec-sheet — consistent, on-brand and traceable back to the exact geometry you started with.
+Export a hero 3D render and a dimensioned drawing as high-resolution PNG, plus a spec-sheet — consistent, on-brand and traceable back to the exact geometry you started with.

 Built for both sides of the drawing